Marco Giuseppe Di Marco’s Youtube review of the Treble Booster Special:

 Ordering info and prices available soon.

-The 2014 TB Special features the same transistor that I have used in the TB Super 2014 and TB Deluxe 2014 pedals.
-The older TB Special prototypes made in 2008-2010 were excellent sounding pedals, but the new transistor produces a further improved sound.
+The 2014 prototype Treble Booster Special features the same transistor that I have used in the TB Super 2014 and TB Deluxe 2014 pedals.
+The older TB Special prototypes which I made from 2008-2010 were good sounding pedals and used a BC239C transistor, but the new transistor which I have used from 2014 in pedals such as TB Super and TB Deluxe produces an even better harmonically richer sound.

 Since 2006 I have been trialing different versions of the Treble Booster Special pedal, and Brian May recorded in his studio with an earlier prototype version of this pedal in April 2007 (see pic below).